 Article 10a(6) of the revised ETS Directive gives Member States the possibility to compensate the most electro-intensive sectors for increases in electricity costs resulting from the ETS through national state aid schemes.
 The Commission has published guidelines to ensure that such measures are undertaken in conformity with the EU's state aid rules.
 The national state aid schemes will have to be approved by the Commission before any aid may be granted.

-In view of preparing the carbon leakage list for 2015-2019, the Commission will organise meetings in 2013 to consult stakeholders, including Member States, industry, NGOs and academia.
-The Commission will determine the next list at the latest by the end of 2014.
+In view of preparing the carbon leakage list for 2015-2019, the Commission organised meetings in 2013 to consult stakeholders, including Member States, industry, NGOs and academia.